mdahtisham/Deploy-a-website-on-Docker-Container/README.md

 - Paste the IP Address in Browser URL

-- Now we can see the website is visible
+- Now we can see the website is hosted in Docker container